webplatform/docs/concepts/programming/how_do_computers_work/index.md

 ---
-title: how do computers work
+title: 'how do computers work'
 uri: 'concepts/programming/how do computers work'

 ---